mrnabilnoh/workout-plan-garmin-connect/beginner_weekly_workout_plan.md

 | Triceps Pressdown           | Triceps Pressdown          | Cable             | 3 x 10-12   | Triceps                 |                        |
 | Dumbbell Lateral Raise      | Dumbbell Lateral Raise     | Dumbbells (optional) | 2 x 10-12   | Shoulders               | Traps                  |

+**Cooldown:**
+- 5–10 minutes of light cardio (walking, cycling, etc.)
+- Static stretching for all major upper body muscles
+- Deep breathing/relaxation

 ---

 ## Tuesday – Lower Body (Cable + Bodyweight)

 <!--
 Reasoning:
-- Compound and isolation movements (Leg Press, Leg Curl, Leg Extension) target all major lower body muscle groups for balanced strength and muscle growth.
+- Compound exercises (Leg Press, Bodyweight Squat) are placed first to maximize strength and energy for the largest muscle groups.
-- Calf Raise ensures calves are not neglected, supporting ankle and knee health.
-- Cable Kickback adds glute and hamstring focus, improving posterior chain strength.
+- Isolation/accessory exercises (Leg Curl, Leg Extension, Calf Raise, Cable Kickback) follow, allowing you to focus on specific muscles after the main lifts.
+- This order (compound → isolation) is supported by strength training best practices for safety, effectiveness, and progression.
+- Always finish your session with a cooldown: 5-10 minutes of light cardio (e.g., walking), static stretching, and deep breathing to aid recovery and flexibility.
-- Exercises use both cable machine and bodyweight for variety and progression.
+- Exercises use both cable machine and bodyweight for equipment variety and progression.
 - All choices are beginner-friendly, progressive, and mapped to Garmin Connect for easy tracking.
 References: ACE Fitness, Mayo Clinic, Nerd Fitness.
 -->